 Accessibility is more than a legal obligation - it is a strategic success factor.
 Accessible design opens up access to new target groups: People with disabilities and older users form a constantly growing user group that is increasingly dependent on digital offerings.
 Removing digital barriers not only increases reach, but also user satisfaction.

 Accessibility also has many advantages for users without disabilities.
 Clear structures, easy-to-read texts and intuitive navigation improve usability and the user experience for everyone.
-This strengthens customer loyalty, reduces bounce rates and has a positive effect on search engine optimization (SEO), as accessible pages are generally easier to index and have a clean technical structure.
+This strengthens customer loyalty, reduces bounce rates and has a positive effect on search engine optimization (SEO), as accessible pages are generally easier to index, have a clean technical structure and are optimally prepared for machine readability by AI bots.

 Zwei Personen stehen an einem Tisch am +Pluswerk-Stand auf der TYPO3 Conference 2024.
 Eine Frau bedient lächelnd eine Computermaus, während ein Mann daneben steht und auf den Laptop blickt.
 Im Hintergrund sind der +Pluswerk-Banner und Teile des Konferenzgeländes zu sehen.
 Die Szene vermittelt eine produktive und freundliche Atmosphäre.